 a.
 Banners will be hung no higher than six feet in the following locations:

 Entrance off W. Fourth Street in front of the Payne

-Center

-• Other areas approved by the director of Union and Programs
+Center Other areas approved by the Union and

 b.
 Banners should not obstruct the sidewalk or interfere with traffic.

 c.
 Banners may remain posted for a maximum of five days, at which

 time the space may be renewed if available.
 All signs should be

 removed after the event occurs by the sponsoring organization.